oslabs-beta/TrunQ/NPM-Client/README.md

 ```
 Now our results will be cached in sessionStorage!

-N.B. - if developer is querying a 3rd party API and caching only client-side, s/he does not need to configure the server side.
+Note: if developer is querying a 3rd party API and caching only client-side, s/he does not need to configure the server side.
 Instead, supply the full URI of the API at the appropriate argument.

 #### For Server-side caching implementation, please see our trunq-server NPM package and follow the instructions on that README